 What is Cannabis Addiction?

-Cannabis is often thought of as a safe, non-addictive drug that is possible to use recreationally with little to no lasting effects.
+Cannabis is often thought of as a non-addictive drug to use recreationally with little to no lasting effects.
 However, similar to tobacco, alcohol, and prescription medication there are risks that a person can become dependent or addicted to the pleasurable effects of the drug.
 It may not bring about the same extreme physical reactions to dependence or addiction; it is possible to develop a psychological tolerance to the drug, resulting in using cannabis more frequently, in higher volumes, and seeking out stronger strains of cannabis in order to experience the same sensations.

 Those who use cannabis on a regular basis may experience withdrawal symptoms or intense cravings when they are not in possession or using the drug; this is a strong indicator that recreational use has escalated into an addiction.
+It can be difficult to be aware of the transition from recreational use, to dependence, to addiction as the effects of cannabis can appear recreational.
+Withdrawal symptoms such as intolerance, irritability, mood swings, insomnia or difficulty falling asleep, and intense cravings can be present for weeks following abstinence.

 What are the Signs & Symptoms of Cannabis Addiction?